Home > Mortgage Types > Income Issues

 For self-employed borrowers, tax returns matter, but they are not always the whole story.
 Business owners often deduct legitimate expenses, which can reduce the income that shows up for qualifying purposes.

-That does not mean the file has no chance.
-It means the file needs to be reviewed properly.
 A borrower may have healthy cash flow and still look weaker on paper if taxable income is reduced by write-offs, business structure, or uneven year-to-year reporting.

 This is one reason income files need careful review instead of quick assumptions.
 A strong file is often built by understanding the documents, not just glancing at one number.